What is Pupil Premium Funding?

 - The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.

-- The current level of the premium in £1320 per pupil for pupils eligible for free school meals (FSM) based on the January census and for pupils in care who have been continuously looked after for six months.
+- The current level of the premium is £1385 per pupil for pupils eligible for free school meals (FSM) and Ever 6 (E6) based on the January census and £2,410 for pupils in care who have been continuously looked after for six months.

 - An additional time-limited grant, by means of a Recovery Premium entitlement across 2021-2022, 2022-2023 and 2023-2024 academic years will be applied.
 This aims to further help reduce any gaps in learning for identified pupils due to the pandemic.

 Our Pupil Premium Offer is published in the PP Strategy Document 2022-2024 shown below.